uva-math/uva-math-code/README.md

 Official website of Department of Mathematics at the University of Virginia (under construction: see the current website [here](http://www.math.virginia.edu/)).
 Below is a working notebook associated with the initial stage of the website project.

-## Implementation of subpages from old website
+## Implementation needed of subpages from old website:

 - [ ] http://www.math.virginia.edu/about
 - [ ] http://www.math.virginia.edu/about/history